cp3402-students/project-2025-tr1-jcua-team6/theme.md

 ---

 ## Theme Overview
-Viridian is a fully custom WordPress theme based on a minimal starter framework.
+Viridian is a fully customised WordPress theme built upon a minimal starter framework called [Underscores](https://underscores.me/).
 It focuses on a clean layout, accessibility, and a green colour palette to foster trust and approachability for a parent-focused educational website.

 ---